walterfreeman/phy211/staff-manual.md

 #### Recitation feedback

 After each recitation section, I'd like you to take just a few minutes to provide some feedback about how the students are doing.
 This may seem like a silly bit of paperwork, but it is essential for us to keep tabs on how things are going and make changes as needed.
-We will keep a slack channel for this.

 #### Group work